Thammy Miranda: Personal life

 After coming out as lesbian in 2006, Miranda cut his long hair and began using male clothes.
 In a statement, his mother said that, since he was a child, Miranda had preferences for male clothes and hated dolls and skirts.
 About his sexual orientation, Miranda said:

 It is not an option.
 I think that who is gay is born this way, I was born this way.
 We are raised learning that the correct is that there is a boy and there is a girl.
 It's hard to change this.

 In the end of 2014, Miranda came out as transgender.
 In the same year, he began hormone replacement therapy to support his transition.
 In December 2014, Miranda got gender-affirming surgery, specifically top surgery (double mastectomy).

 Miranda has had many relationships.
 In 2006, after coming out, he dated model Patrícia Jorge, who acted in the TV show Boa Noite Brasil.
-Starting on October 5th, 2006 and into the next year, he had a relationship with porn actress Júlia Paes.
-On September 3rd, 2010, on his 29th birthday, he had an intimate marriage ceremony with Janaína Cinci, but they divorced three months later.
-In December 2013, he began dating model Andressa Ferreira, marrying her on March 16th, 2018.
+Starting on October 5, 2006 and into the next year, he had a relationship with porn actress Júlia Paes.
+On September 3, 2010, on his 29th birthday, he had an intimate marriage ceremony with Janaína Cinci, but they divorced three months later.
+In December 2013, he began dating model Andressa Ferreira, marrying her on 16 March 2018.

 After an in vitro fertilisation, his wife Andressa got pregnant.
 She was inseminated with her own egg and the sperm from an anonymous donor.
-The child, Bento Ferreira de Miranda, was born from a caesarean section in Miami, on January 8th, 2020.
+The child, Bento Ferreira de Miranda, was born from a caesarean section in Miami, on 8 January 2020.

-Controversy
+Lawsuit

 In August 2020, Thammy Miranda sued Pastor Silas Malafaia, accusing him of transphobia, after Malafaia urged consumers to boycott cosmetics company Natura which had hired Miranda for their Father's Day campaign.

 In response to CPI das ONGs do Centro, in which Thammy was a signator, the priest Júlio Lancellotti solidarized with Thammy.